It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 Test Spark Again – If you have a spare plug or a known good donor test plug, swap it.

 Now crank over the engine and check for spark again.
-Still no spark, you’ll need to check the armature (See below).
+Still no spark; you’ll need to check the coil (See below).

 4 Flooded Engine